-Back in April we presented a lovely simple dessert from Sofia Loren, ricotta condita, ricotta flavored with cocao, that got a very enthusiastic response from our readers.
+Back in April we presented a lovely ricotta dessert from Sofia Loren flavored with cocoa that got a very enthusiastic response from our readers.
 Well, here’s another simple dessert in the same vein, ricotta al caffè, or ricotta flavored with coffee.

 It would seem the first recipe in English for ricotta al caffè was included in Elizabeth David’s iconic 1954 cookbook, Italian Food.
 In her recipe, David calls for finely ground coffee beans to flavor the ricotta.
 But you can also use freshly brewed espresso or instant coffee to get the job done.
 The coffee is complemented with sugar to offset its bitterness and, if you like, a drizzle of rum or another liqueur for extra depth and aroma.
-After brief spell in the fridge to let the flavors meld, you’re ready to serve, if you like with some simple cookies or wafers.
+Whisk it all together and, after brief spell in the fridge to let the flavors meld, you’re ready to serve, accompanied if you like with cookies or wafers.

 Ricotta al caffè makes for a easy and refreshing summer dessert or sweet afternoon snack.
 But it’s a delight at any time of year.